sherinegeorge21/Hackathon/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)]

-Starter examples for building LLM apps with Streamlit and [OpenRouter](https://openrouter.ai), using [OpenRouter OAuth PCKE](https://openrouter.ai/docs#oauth).
+Here are examples for building LLM apps with Streamlit and [OpenRouter](https://openrouter.ai), using [OpenRouter OAuth PCKE](https://openrouter.ai/docs#oauth).

 ## Overview of the App